RIT-EVT/telemetry-database/Rampup/README.md

 I would recommend looking at `.database.load_file` from cantools and `MDF` from asammdf
 <br>

-For your challenge, I want you to use the provided DBC-MF4 file pair to decode the list of messages in the form
+For your challenge, I want you to use the provided DBC-MF4 file pair to decode the list of messages in the form:

     {